-In teaching for mastery, teachers must provide students with learning activities to create and sustain new engrams, or memory patterns.
+In teaching for mastery, teachers and industry trainers must provide students with learning activities to create and sustain new engrams, or memory patterns.
 Cognitive scientists have identified three types of memory systems: short-term, working, and long-term memory.
 Short-term and working memory systems provide a form of temporary storage; short term memory allows us to retain information for a few seconds or minutes, while working memory serves as a “desk top” for retrieval of information when it is in immediate use.
 Once the brain determines that the information in our working memories is no longer needed, it is partially or totally forgotten.
 Unfortunately, too often what is presented in our classrooms is designed for students' working memories-students learn information so they can retrieve it on a test or quiz then quickly forget much of it as they move on to the next topic.

 What's the Impact on Learning?
-Brain Target Four of Brain-Targeted Teaching® encourages teachers to plan for repeated rehearsals of content, skills, and concepts so that the information becomes part of students' long-term memory systems.
+Brain Target Four of The Brain-Targeted Teaching® Model encourages teachers to plan for repeated rehearsals of content, skills, and concepts so that the information becomes part of students' long-term memory systems.
 Such repetition would be terribly boring for students (and teachers too) if the same activities were presented multiple times in the same way.
 Instead, teachers are encouraged to plan varied experiences so that students can manipulate information within a variety of modalities.
 The best way to accomplish this is through the integration of artful teaching into content instruction.

 What Can Teachers Do?
-By providing students with multiple ways to manipulate content, skills, and concepts, teachers are not only promoting long-term memory but are providing the opportunity to differentiate instruction based on students' emotional needs, academic goals, and cognitive learning styles.
+By providing students with multiple ways to manipulate content, skills, and concepts, teachers are not only promoting long-term memory but are providing the opportunity to differentiate instruction based on students emotional needs, academic goals, and cognitive learning styles.